-ASUS CrashFree BIOS 2
+ASUS CrashFree BIOS

-The ASUS CrashFree BIOS 2 allows users to restore corrupted BIOS data using the motherbaord support DVD that contains the BIOS file.
+The ASUS CrashFree BIOS allows users to restore corrupted BIOS data using a floppy disk that contains the BIOS file.
 See page 4-8 for details.

 This chapter lists the hardware setup procedures that you have to perform when installing system components.
 It includes description of the jumpers and connectors on the motherboard.